 May 16th is a Spring Garden Market and Home Show at Alameda Park in Butler.
 A showcase of exhibitors will help you to welcome spring with landscaping materials and live plants for sale.
 The event is family-friendly, also offering free childrens’ activities and live entertainment.

 Open year-round, Quality Gardens, located on Route 228, includes 32,000 square feet of greenhouse space, 20,000 square feet of outdoor nursery space, a one-of-a-kind 5,000 square foot glass garden center, 2 ½ acres of chrysanthemum production, as well as farm market and landscape services divisions.
 Basically anything you need to care for your plants and yard can be found there!

+Heasley’s Nurseries is a wholesale production nursery primarily serving landscape contractors, re-wholesalers, garden centers, municipalities, parks, and other growers.
+We also sell to individuals and have a Best "Bye" Wagon located at our entrance with daily specials!
 Local farmers’ markets are also an excellent source to find plants and starter vegetables/herbs.
-We’re lucky to have farmers who work hard all year round, not only as growers, but as businessmen, allowing us to benefit from their local product.
+We’re lucky to have farmers who work hard all year round, not only as growers but as businessmen, allowing us to benefit from their local product.

 Perhaps some of the best plants are ones you don’t have to care for… the ones Mother Nature nurtures for us to simply enjoy.
 Spring wildflowers typically bloom mid-April through mid-to-late May, and right here in Butler County, we are graced with some amazing spots to relish their beauty.